Abris19/Swish-Discord-Bot-Mp4/README.md

-# Swish-Discord-Bot-Mp4
+Only for educational purposes only, do not use in any malicious way!
-Swish transaction generator for Discord in MP4
+Created by Kiko (me)